Scottish-Tech-Army/Soundscape-Android/docs/README.md

 [Here](release-notes.md) are the latest release notes.

 ## Testing resources
+[Testing](testing.md) is the start of a document on how to test the app.
 [A document](tricky-locations.md) containing locations which cause particular issues in Soundscape.

 ## Code documentation